coodoo/xstate-examples/README.md

 ## Here are four examples showing different usages of xstate.

-Each of the example showcased different approaches of using `xstate`, each one was built upon the previous one, hence it's recommended to start with `crud-v1-services` and moving forward from there.
+Each one was built upon the previous one, hence it's recommended to start with `crud-v1-services` and move forward from there.

 ## Core features of each example